ElisaDiNuovo/VALICO-UD_silver/README.md

 	bb is the number of the sentence in the text;

-	xx is the ISO code for the learner's native language;
+	xx is the ISO code for the learner's native language (i.e., de for German, en for English, es for Spanish, and fr for French);

-	c is the learner's year of study of Italian.
+	c is the learner's year of study of Italian (5 indicates more than 4 years, x indicates unknown).

 For example: